How Often Should You Poop?

 While humans do come in many shapes and sizes, we are all healthiest when we fully empty our colon each and every day.
-However, due to certain lifestyles and habits, many do not produce stool every day and are left wondering what the normal bowel movement frequency is.
+However, due to certain lifestyles and habits, many of us do not produce stool every day and are left wondering what an optimal bowel movement frequency should be.

 So, how often should you have a bowel movement?

-Ideally, most people should produce at least one large stool (minimum 6 to 12 inches) daily, although two to three times a day is often necessary to fully empty the colon.
+Ideally, most people should produce at least one large stool (roughly 6 to 12 inches in length) daily, although two to three times a day is often necessary to fully empty the colon.

 In addition to how often you should poop, it's also important to consider what type of stool you are producing.
 The Bristol Stool Chart (see diagram) is a medical aid that was designed to classify human feces into seven types.
 Generally, if you have Type 1 or Type 2, you are constipated.
 If you have Type 3, your bowels aren’t being emptied enough, and you are likely dehydrated.
 Type 4 is ideal.

-The causes of constipation are numerous: hormonal, dietary, anatomical, a side effect of medication, poisoning by heavy metals, liver and/or gallbladder problems, a lack of physical activity, or even an emotional decision, to name a few.
+▶︎ The potential causes of constipation are numerous: hormonal issues, dietary factors, a failure to adequately hydrate, anatomical issues, side effects of medication, poisoning by heavy metals, liver or gallbladder problems, a lack of physical activity, or emotional turmoil, to name a few.

 Constipation due to a hormonal imbalance is very common in women.
 According to constipation research published by the National Institutes of Health, women are especially likely to experience constipation during pregnancy and during the premenopausal period due to fluctuations in hormones.